-- The United States Probation Office, Eastern Judicial District of California, is headquartered in Sacramento, with offices in Roseville, Elk Grove, Redding, Modesto, Fresno (Divisional Office), Visalia, and Bakersfield.
-Although it is the agency's practice to try to accommodate individual duty station preferences, all employees of the United States Probation Office are subject to transfer to any office in the judicial district, if necessary, to perform the work of the courts. - All employees (except law enforcement officers) of the U. S. Probation Office are considered "at will" employees and, as such, can be terminated with or without cause by the Court. - Employees of the federal judiciary must adhere to all Judicial Conference regulations, follow the policies in the Guide to Judiciary Policy, and are bound by the Code of Conduct for Judicial Employees. - The U.S. Probation Office is not authorized to reimburse applicants for interview or relocation expenses. - This position is subject to mandatory Electronic Funds Transfer participation for payment of net pay. - The office reserves the right to amend or withdraw this announcement without written notice to applicants. - More than one position may be filled from this announcement. - Performance will be monitored closely during the first year in this position. - Qualified applicants may be required to complete a written test/exercise prior to consideration of an interview. - Due to the volume of applications received, only applicants who are tested and/or interviewed will receive a written response regarding their application status.
+- All employees (except law enforcement officers) of the U.S. Probation Office are considered "at will" employees and, as such, can be terminated with or without cause by the Court. - The U.S. Probation Office, Eastern Judicial District of California, is headquartered in Sacramento, with offices in Roseville, Redding, Modesto, Fresno (Divisional Office), Visalia, and Bakersfield.
+Although it is the agency's practice to try to accommodate individual duty station preferences, all employees of the U.S. Probation Office are subject to transfer to any office in the judicial district, if necessary, to perform the work of the courts.
+The individual's duty station is at the discretion of the Chief. - The U.S. Probation Office is not authorized to reimburse candidates for testing, interviewing, or relocation expenses. - Applicants must possess a valid driver's license. - This position is subject to mandatory Electronic Funds Transfer participation for payment of net pay. - The office reserves the right to amend or withdraw any announcement without written notice to applicants. - Due to the responsibilities of this position, telework is not an option. - Due to the volume of applications received, only applicants who are tested and/or interviewed will receive a written response regarding their application status. - Applications received after 4 PM Pacific Standard Time on 7/25/2025 will not be considered.